oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 Common mounts are an alternative approach for including Model in Image model files, application archive files, Weblogic Deploying Tooling install files, or other types of files, in your pods.
-The common mounts feature internally uses a Kubernetes `emptyDir` volume and Kubernetes init containers to share files from additional images.

 This feature eliminates the need to provide these files in the image specified in `domain.spec.image`.
 Instead: